Option A

 Frequently Asked Questions

-SEP IRA contributions do not directly affect your Roth IRA eligibility, but they do reduce your modified adjusted gross income (MAGI), which could actually help you qualify for Roth IRA contributions if you're near the income phase-out thresholds.
-The two accounts have separate contribution limits and rules.
+No, they don't reduce your contribution limit.
+Actually, SEP IRA contributions lower your modified adjusted gross income, which might help you qualify for Roth IRA contributions if you're hovering near the income phase-out thresholds.
+The two accounts operate independently with their own separate rules and limits.